 Prompt harvesting and storage gets these long-lasting vegetables out of harm’s way.
-While most root crops last in the garden through fall, they can be a target for insect and animal pests.
+While most root crops last in the garden through fall, they can be a target for insects and animal pests.
 Plus, heavy rains after a period of dry weather can cause roots to crack.

-Harvest and Store Root Crops:
+Harvest and Store Root Crops

 - Harvest root crops on a cool day when the soil is somewhat dry.

 - Loosen the soil a few inches outside the planting, and then pull up carrots, beets or other roots.
 Place them in a large bucket or a small laundry basket.

 - Spray vegetables gently with water to remove soil, but do not scrub them.
 Handle freshly harvested roots gently to avoid scratches and bruises.